Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 </code></pre></div></div> <br>

 <p> This next portion is a little more difficult.
-To setup the elements in the legend, another control structure needs to be created. </p>
+To setup the elements in the legend, another control structure needs to be created.
+Again, a legend function can be described via the DOM Util method, however, some consideration needs to take place as to how this will work.
+To start, the break values from legends can be assigned to a list variable called "grades".
+Next, a title for the legend can be created using the "push" command, though for this to work, an empty list called "labels" will take the "push" command as an input.   </p> <br>

+<p> Creating the legend values takes some more work, however.
+Since the data is represented in intervals, it would be ideal for the user to see the bottom and top breaks for each interval.
+A method needs to be devised that allows these lower and upper breaks to appear on the legend: this will be accomplished by creating a "from" and "to" variable.
+With these variables declared, a for loop can be created to join each data interval together.
+Using the length of the grades list, or seven units, each lower and upper break are iterated through to create a legend.
+Then, these breaks are pushed as labels to the dynamic html, with some descriptive div elements describing how the message should appear.
+To tie this dynamic html into the control structure, the "div.innerHTML" is joined using the "labels.join('<br>') parameter.
+Finally, the div element is returned the global level.  </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>